-When you feel like you’re falling out of love, you need to take action!
+What to do when you are falling out of love?
+When you feel like you are falling out of love, you need to take action!
 Not to consider divorce, since that will work against you later on, (see why that is here), but to actually create love!
 Our love advice may seem counter-intuitive, but it works.

 Our love advice to you is to infuse your relationship with loving behaviors that promote positive energy.
 These love infusions help lighten things and add fun.
-We talk more about this in Step 5 of our book, The 5 Step Action Plan to a Happy & Healthy Marriage.
+We talk more about this in Step 5 of our book, The 5 Step Action Plan.

 Here’s what you need to do if you think you’re falling out of love:

 a.
 Appreciations – The best way to decrease resentment and reinforce positive behavior is by expressing appreciations.
 When we share what we like about our spouse, we begin to focus on what is right in the relationship, and our partner feels that his efforts are valued.